-- " The crushing strength of the gasket - " The hydrostatic end thrust will increase the bolt tension at the operating internal pressure - " Using a bolt stress which represents less than 50% of the yield strength will cause problems and should only be considered under certain circumstances - " Most flanges are tightened with ordinary wrenching methods and it is often advantageous to have design bolt stresses which require no more than this; the probable bolt stress developed manually is often expressed as:
+- The crushing strength of the gasket. - That the hydrostatic end thrust will increase the bolt tension at the operating internal pressure. - Using a bolt stress which represents less than 50% of the yield strength will cause problems and should only be considered under certain circumstances.